Here’s my guide to visiting the glamorous Opera Garnier in Paris. The opera house is a must visit attraction in the 9th arrondissement.

 Hours: 10:00 am to 4:30 pm, Guide tours in English are at 11:00 am and 2:30 pm

-Entry fee: Not included in Paris Museum Pass
+Entry fee: 14 euros for a self guided tour.
+Not included in Paris Museum Pass.

 Metro: Line 3, 7, or 8 to Opera